Visiting Teotihuacan in 2023: Tickets & Tips, Guided Tours & Day Trips

 There are five gates, each with a ticket office to pay for entry.
 Each gate has parking facilities (for which there is an extra charge), and all but Gate 4 has toilet facilities.
 There is a bookshop at Gate 5, where you can purchase books about the site as well as tourist guides.

-Choose How to Experience Teotihuacán
+How to Get to Teotihuacán

-How to Get to Teotihuacán?
+How to Get to Teotihuacán by Taxi or Uber

 What Should I Take?